dhis2designlab/guides/pages/styling.md

 ### Creating components

 You can create React components by using `styled`.
 The syntax is exactly the same as if you were to write CSS.
 The CSS rules are scoped within the component, which means that for the below example, any other `h1` elements will not be affected.
-The CSS rules are also automatically vendor prefixed, meaning that rules are created to work in different browsers.
+The CSS rules are also automatically vendor-prefixed, meaning that rules are created to work in different browsers.

 ```js
 import styled from 'styled-components'